copsTvFan/cops-episode-guide/guide.md

 **Kansas City 22**

-- (MO -- 9:12 PM Car Pursuit) Metro Patrol Division -- Officer Jeff Wiever and Cress get in a pursuit.
-A long haired guy in a white Chevy was speeding, caught and taken back to the station for a drunk test/2 AM Street patrol Officers White and Crump question a black guy who just stole a hot water heater, but says he found it.
+- (Kansas City, MO -- 9:12 PM Car Pursuit) Metro Patrol Division -- Officer Jeff Weiler and Officer John Cress get in a pursuit.
+A long haired guy in a white Chevy was speeding, caught and taken back to the station for a drunk test
+- (Kansas City, MO -- 2:31 AM Street Patrol) East Patrol Division.
+Officer Tony White and Officer Jason Crump question a black guy who just stole a hot water heater, but says he found it.
 It was thrown out, he saw it, went back for his cart and picked it up.
-Even though the pipes are cut and it is leaking hot water right back to the spot in the building he took it from/Domestic disturbance call with Officers Koberlein and Hylton and a Spanish man locked in the attic after beating a woman.
+Even though the pipes are cut and it is leaking hot water right back to the spot in the building he took it from.
+- (Kansas City, KS -- 9:11 PM Domestic Disturbance Call) Central Patrol Division.
+Officer Darren Koberlein arrests a Spanish man who was locked in the attic after beating a woman.
+Featuring Officer Kinard Hylton (uncredited).

 ## CP-1021